timschumi/gmod-chttp/README.md

 when the module is loaded.
 This behavior can be disabled by setting the `CHTTP_DISABLE_UPDATE_NOTIFICATION` and `CHTTP_DISABLE_TELEMETRY` environment variables respectively.
+This behavior can additionally be disabled by utilizing the `OnCHTTPRequest` hook, ready-to-use examples for this can be found in the [`filter`](filter/) directory.

 Unless both features are disabled (in which case no request is sent at all), the current module version is always transmitted (for the purpose of checking